-Kaghan Valley road reopened till Battakundi
+Kaghan valley road reopened till Battakundi

 MANSEHRA: The coronavirus-hit tourism industry in the Kaghan valley is likely to take off this summer as the Kaghan Development Authority reopened the Mansehra-Naran-Jalkhad road to all sort of traffic till Battakundi on Sunday.

-“If there is no calamity and weather goes as it is there may be a tourism boom in the valley during this season as we have cleared the road to traffic till Battakundi one-month before its scheduled time,” Mohazam Khan, the KDA’s inspector, told reporters.
+“If there is no calamity and weather goes as it is there may be a tourism boom in the valley during this season as we have cleared the road to traffic till Battakundi one-month before its scheduled time,” Mohazam Khan, the Kaghan Development Authority’s inspector, told reporters.

 Seth Matiullah, the president of hoteliers association in Kaghan valley, said that thousands of employees related to the tourism industry were laid off in the valley because of the Covid-19 restriction in the country.